What is Ebola virus disease?

 How can Ebola virus disease be prevented?

-There are several steps to take to prevent Ebola virus disease when living in or traveling to area with Ebola virus disease:
+There are several steps to take to prevent EVD when living in or traveling to an area with EVD:

-- Avoid contact with semen from a man who had Ebola virus disease until you know the virus is gone from the semen
+- Avoid contact with semen from a man who had EVD until you know the virus is gone from the semen.

 Could Ebola virus be used for bioterrorism?